mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![matlab_tool_mpm](https://github.com/user-attachments/assets/96fb6932-14a7-47ce-8f7f-180c7c385209)

 #### Specify Release
-When registering using MATLAB Package Manager, you can specify `R2021a` or a later release in the **Release** box of the tool definition interface:
+When using MATLAB Package Manager, you can specify `R2021a` or a later release in the **Release** box of the tool definition interface:
 - To register the latest release of MATLAB, specify `latest`.
-Whenever you run a build using a tool based on this value, the plugin first verifies that the latest release is available on the build agent.
-If the build agent includes an older release, then the plugin installs the latest release without removing the older release.
+When you run a build using a tool based on this value, the plugin uses the latest release of MATLAB at the time of the build.
+If the latest release is newer than the release on the build agent, then the plugin installs the latest release without uninstalling the existing release.
 - To register the latest update of a release, specify only the release name, for example, `R2024a`.
 - To register a specific update release, specify the release name with an update number suffix, for example, `R2024aU4`.
 - To register a release without updates, specify the release name with an update 0 or general release suffix, for example, `R2024aU0` or `R2024aGR`.